 Similar facilities have been operating worldwide for several decades.
 Desalination is used in arid, coastal regions throughout the world.
 There are more than 21,000 desalination facilities operating worldwide.

-If it's so great, why aren't the more plants?
+If it's so great, why aren't there more plants?

 Until recently, cost has been the limiting factor.
 Dramatic technological improvements have made desalination much more cost-effective.
 For example, the reverse osmosis membranes used today last longer, use significantly less energy and cost much less than they did just a decade ago.
 Co-locating the plants with existing coastal power plants and using their intake and outfall facilities also results in large cost savings.

 What is the quality of the water produced?

 The desalinated water will meet or exceed all local, state and federal standards for drinking water.
 Desalination produces some of the highest quality drinking water.
 The same reverse osmosis process is used by bottling plants to produce premium drinking water from a number of sources.